-Miami Beach is a city known for its rich architectural heritage and dedication to historic preservation.
+Miami Beach is known for its rich architectural heritage and dedication to historic preservation.
 Notwithstanding the goal for redevelopment, there is an acknowledgement of the older historic and significant buildings of varying styles throughout the city-including within the boundaries of the TCC.
 Therefore, in order to accommodate these signature structures, the TCC district provides for building constructed prior to 1965 and determined to be 'architecturally significant', the ability to retain the existing floor area ratio, height, setbacks and parking credits, provided the building remain substantially intact and the significant elements are preserved and restored without being individually designated as 'historic structures or sites'.

-In this application, the 1.13-acre site contains 245'-0" of linear frontage along 71st Street that currently contains two buildings, the three-story Gidney Building located on the western corner of the site at Abbott Avenue and the six-story City National Bank building located on the eastern corner of 71st Street and Harding Avenue. buildings Both nonconforming with regard to the frontage requirements of the TCC district, as well as the increased setbacks necessary accommodate the "pedestrian pathway", a vital component of the vision of an active pedestrian friendly retail corridor of a Class A street typology.
+In this application, the 1.13-acre site has 245'-0" of linear frontage along 71st Street, and contains two existing buildings:

+- 1. The three-story Gidney Building located on the western corner of the site at 71st Street and Abbott Avenue; and - 2.
+The six-story City National Bank building located on the eastern corner of 71st Street and Harding Avenue.

+Both buildings are nonconforming with regard to the frontage requirements of the TCC district, as well as the increased setbacks necessary to accommodate the "pedestrian pathway", a vital component of the vision of an active pedestrian friendly retail corridor of a Class A street typology.
 The Gidney building, originally the North Shore Bank, was built in 1948 and designed by Henry Hohauser in the art-deco style.
 Hohauser is one of the most prolific architects in South Florida and considered as one of the most beloved in Miami Beach history, well-regarded and celebrated for his art deco and modern architectural stylings.

 The plans submitted by the applicant for the existing buildings are generally vague.
-Specifically, the floor plans identify each level vaguely as "commercial" with no details, redevelopment or improvement plans.
+Specifically, the floor plans identify each level ambiguously as "commercial" with no details, redevelopment or improvement plans.
 Additionally, neither 'before and after' nor 'existing and proposed' elevations or floor plans have been provided.
 Regardless, the Gidney Building qualifies as 'architecturally significant' and the drawings appear to demonstrate that all of the code required thresholds to retain the existing building have been met.
 As such, no variances are being requested for the retention of the 1948 'architecturally significant' structure as it pertains to the frontage and setback requirements of the TCC.

 The City National Bank building to the west, however, which was built in 1971, is not eligible for consideration under Sec.
 142-746 as the ordinance allows for the exception of nonconforming structures for buildings constructed prior to 1965.
-While it could be argued that this six-story block-like structure uniform punctured openings and precast concrete panels contains classic elements consideration of architectural merit and sophistication in the brutalism architectural style. it cannot be considered due to the year of construction.
+While it could be argued that this six-story block-like structure with uniform punctured openings and precast concrete panels contains classic elements for consideration of its architectural merit and sophistication in the brutalism architectural style, it cannot be considered due to the year of construction.
 As such, in order to retain the City National building and incorporate it into the development site, the following variances are being requested to retain the structure: